 “Maybe it just says I ain’t borin’,” I’m not embarrassed by underwear but I don’t need to explain it neither.

 “You are so cute when you blush,” Amy laughs.
 They both hug me.
 “I guess you wanna move up to the third floor.
-You seem mighty attached to that big window.”
+You seem mighty attached to this big window.”

 “I am.
 I had a window like this in Florida where I spent many an hour figuring out teenage mysteries while the storms came off the Bay with thunder and lightning.”